 - Talk about the last big thing you bought.

 - Are you planning on going shopping on Black Friday?

 Each student has to talk about one of these topics for one minute without stopping.
 The other students in the group have to listen and then ask a follow-up question when they’re done.
 Continue until everyone has had a chance to do each part.
 Check it out:

 This is a fun game that does require a bit of work to prepare but it’s totally worth it.
 Students love it!
 It’s best to pre-teach some vocabulary words and give a brief overview of Black Friday first.

-Then, students have to bid on words that they think will help them make true sentences about Black Friday.
+Then, students have to bid on words that they think will help them make true sentences about this holiday.
 After the auction round, there’s a trading round for teams to trade words with each other.